ibm-cloud-docs/key-protect/FAQs.md

 {: #key-destruction}
 {: faq}

-When you delete a key, you permanently shred its contents and associated data.
-The data that was encrypted with the key will no longer be accessible.
-Encrypted data may still be stored by IBM but cannot be accessed by IBM without the key.
+When you delete a key, the service marks the key as deleted, and the key transitions to the _Destroyed_ state.
+Keys in this state are no longer recoverable, and the cloud services that use the key can no longer decrypt data that is associated with the key.
+Your data remains in those services in its encrypted form.
+Metadata that is associated with a key, such as the key's transition history and name, is kept in the {{site.data.keyword.keymanagementserviceshort}} database.

 Before you delete a key, ensure that you no longer require access to any data that is associated with the key.

-## Does {{site.data.keyword.keymanagementserviceshort}} retain data after I delete a key?
-{: #data-retention}
-{: faq}

-When you delete a {{site.data.keyword.keymanagementserviceshort}} resource, the key transitions to the [_Destroyed_ state](/docs/services/key-protect/concepts/key-states.html).
-The service shreds the key material from its primary database and then updates the metadata for the key to indicate that the resource was deleted.
-To access data that was previously deleted, {{site.data.keyword.keymanagementserviceshort}} must initiate the [{{site.data.keyword.cloud_notm}} disaster recovery](/docs/overview/zero_downtime.html#disaster-recovery) process.
-All data that is required for disaster recovery is encrypted and cannot be accessed by using normal procedures.

-Remember to assess the type of data that your root key is protecting in the cloud.
-If needed, use an on-site hardware security module or key management system to back up your root key material securely.
-{: tip}
+This action cannot be reversed.

 ## What happens when I need to deprovision my service instance?
 {: #deprovision-service}